 Door Controller Panel

-The Ozeki Door Controller Panel is capable to recognise RFID tags for door controlling.
+The Ozeki Door Controller Panel is capable to recognise RFID tags to control doors.
 You can also connect an LCD display and a 12 button keypad to it.
 If you would like to control a doorbell, you can control it with 433 MHz radio frequency signals.
+To see how a Door Controller Panel works you can build a Door Controller Matrix from the necessary Ozeki Modules:

-Figure 1 - The modules that need to be connected to create a Door Controller Panel
+Figure 1 - The modules that need to be connected to create a Door Controller Matrix

-These Ozeki modules are connected to eachother to create a Door Controller Panel (Figure 1):
+These Ozeki modules are connected to eachother to create a Door Controller Matrix (Figure 1):

 When the modules are attached to eachother they look like this:

-Figure 2 - This how the assembled Door Controller Panel looks like
+Figure 2 - This how the assembled Door Controller Matrix looks like

 The programmable modules are the Ozeki NFC Host, Ozeki 433Mhz RF Module, Ozeki Display Module and Ozeki Relay Module.
 Each contain an Atmega 328p microcontroller so you can program them separetly like an Arduino Nano using the Arduino IDE environment.
 But you should be aware that not every pin is led out from the 328p chips so they have less pinouts then an Arduino Nano.
 As a reference you can check out the Arduino Nano specifications.
 A reset button can also be found on each module just like on the Arduino Nano.